GeorgiCodes/posts/go.md

 ## Grokking Go: Array Internals, The Call Stack and Pass by Value

 One of the lines you will hear over and over again as you learn Go is that it is **pass by value**.
-This post describes how arrays in Go are represented in memory and what it means to pass by value.
+This post describes how arrays in Go are represented in memory, shows simplified views of the call stack in two different scenarios and explains what it means to pass by value.

 I was motivated to write this post because last week I had the opportunity to attend the [GothamGo](http://gothamgo.com/) conference here in New York which included a Go Workshop taught by [Bill Kennedy](http://www.goinggo.net/), one of the authors of [Go in Action](http://www.manning.com/ketelsen/).